Create a recipe – Overview

 To enter the recipe's method:

-1. Click the Method tab.
+- Click the Ingredients tab.

 Note